-The romanesque church in Gosław was built in the second half of the 13th century.
+The late-Romanesque church in Gosław was built in the second half of the 13th century.
 Work began with the construction of the chancel.
 The construction plan provided for the construction of a rectangular nave, wider than the chancel.
 For unexplained reasons, the work was stopped.
 The workshop carrying out the second stage of construction built up in the fourteenth century the walls of the chancel and the east gable, erected the nave, the western tower and founded a vault above the chancel.
 In the last stage of the 15th century, the chancel’s vault was added.
-The building was mentioned for the first time in 1291.
-From 1534 it was used by Evangelicals who partially transformed it in the eighteenth century and added a porch and a new sacristy in the nineteenth century.
-From 1945, it is again in the possession of Catholics.

 The building was recorded for the first time in 1291.
 From 1534 it was used by Evangelicals who partially transformed it in the eighteenth century and added a porch and a new sacristy in the nineteenth century.
 Since 1945, the church is owned by Catholics again.